Home

 • Location: Alabama

 The ruins of a lighthouse in the aftermath of the Battle of Mobile Bay.
-This battle was considered a major victory for the Union since Mobile was the largest Southern port they captured after New Orleans.
+This battle was considered a decisive victory that closed Mobile as a Confederate port; the city fell in 1865.

 Richmond in ruins